Since Illinois, here I stay, let’s continue to share ukulele music to cope with anxiety.

 Online resources can help people feel connected

 These ideas are also ideas that will help people all over the globe to feel connected through music.
-Rebecca and I intend to continue to share the gift of music with our ukulele community through books, online courses and live events.
+Rebecca and I intend to continue to share ukulele music to cope with anxiety.
+We spread the gift of music with our ukulele community through books, online courses and live events.
 In a time of uncertainty, we encourage all of you to embrace the gift of music by playing your ukulele and being happy.
-It is said, “Music hath charms to soothe the wildest beast,” but at best we know music is much more than that: it is part of what makes us human.
-It is a safe place for our emotions.
+It is said, “Music hath charms to soothe the wildest beast.”
+But at best we know music is much more than that.
+Surely, it is part of what makes us human.
+Also, it is a safe place for our emotions.
 And it offers us a way to take our minds off of fear and anxiety.